Veterans Burial Allowance

 Military funeral Flag Presentation

 Burial or interment in a VA National Cemetery or in Arlington National Cemetery is free.
-Many states and tribes also have veteran's cemeteries that provide free or inexpensive burials to veterans and their immediate families.
+Many states and tribes also have veterans' cemeteries that provide free or inexpensive burials to veterans and their immediate families.

-Check out our state veteran's benefit page for more details.
+Check out our state veterans' benefit page for more details.

-For burial in a private cemetery, the VA will reimburse a veteran's family for some of the costs.
+For burial in a private cemetery, VA will reimburse a veteran's family for some of the costs.

-The VA also furnishes free headstones and markers to most veterans.
+VA also furnishes free headstones and markers to most veterans.

-Reimbursements are generally described as two payments:
+Reimbursements are generally described as:

 Amounts Payable

-Service-Related Death - The maximum service-connected burial allowance is $2,000.
+Service-Related Death: The maximum service-connected burial allowance is $2,000.
 If the veteran is buried in a VA national cemetery, VA reimburses some or all of the cost of transporting the remains.

 Eligibility

-• Died as a result of a service-connected disability;
+• Died as a result of a service-connected disability

-• Died while hospitalized by VA, or while receiving care under VA contract at a non-VA facility;
+• Died while hospitalized by VA or while receiving care under VA contract at a non-VA facility

-• Died while on authorized travel to or from VA treatment;
+• Died while on authorized travel to or from VA treatment

-• Had a claim for VA compensation or pension pending at the time of death and would have been entitled to benefits from a date prior to the date of death based on that claim;
+• Had a claim for VA compensation or pension pending at the time of death and would have been entitled to benefits from a date prior to the date of death based on that claim

 • Died on or after Oct.
-9, 1996, while a patient at a VA–approved state nursing home.
+9, 1996, while a patient at a VA-approved state nursing home

 Who Can Receive the Benefit